Dream2Real: Zero-Shot 3D Object Rearrangement with Vision-Language Models: Related Work

 Instead, \textbf{large language models} (LLMs) pre-trained on web-scale data can be used to predict arrangements \cite{housekeep,llm-rearrange,tidybot}.
 These are effective for high-level planning, but language models typically lack the visual perception needed to e.g. assess whether an object is oriented correctly.
 Our framework uses VLMs to \textit{visually} evaluate imagined scenes.
 The closest work to ours is DALL-E-Bot \cite{dallebot}, which achieves visual rearrangement zero-shot by using a web-scale diffusion model to generate a goal image, and then matching that to the real scene.
 However, this is limited to top-down scenes.
 Experiments show that our evaluative approach is more robust than predicting a goal state directly.

-Beyond rearrangement, \textbf{vision-language models} and LLMs have proven to be useful for bringing web-scale semantic understanding to embodied agents \cite{rt2,saycan,moo,rosie,cacti,genaug,voxposer,distilling-vlm}.
+Beyond rearrangement, \textbf{vision-language models} and LLMs have proven to be useful for bringing web-scale semantic understanding to embodied agents \cite{rt2,saycan,moo,rosie,cacti,genaug,voxposer}.
 VLMs in particular can also be used to connect user instructions in natural language with the robot's visual perception \cite{cliport,distilled}.
-Closer to our work, VLMs and LLMs can also be used as reward signals to train robot policies \cite{llm-reward,liv,zest}.
+Closer to our work, VLMs and LLMs can also act as reward signals to train robot policies \cite{llm-reward,liv,zest}.
 In this work, we show how the web-scale visual prior of VLMs can solve 3D rearrangement tasks zero-shot without any further policy training.

-\textbf{3D reconstruction} research continues to yield useful techniques for robotics \cite{distilled,lerf-togo,mira,driess-compnerf}.
+\textbf{3D reconstruction} research continues to yield useful techniques for robotics \cite{distilled,fit-ngp,lerf-togo,mira,driess-compnerf}.
 Implicit neural representations such as NeRF \cite{mildenhall2021nerf} have shown a strong ability to produce photorealistic renders from novel views.
-Instant-NGP \cite{muller2022instant} significantly accelerates the training and rendering speed of NeRF using multiresolution hash encoding, making it possible to render in real-time.
-Works like vMAP \cite{kong2023vmap} also demonstrate that scenes can be decomposed with object-level reconstruction.
-Related to our method, some works \cite{wang2022clip, mirzaei2022laterf,semantic-abstraction,conceptfusion} also combine 3D representations with LLMs, but do not focus on zero-shot 3D robotic rearrangement.
+Instant-NGP \cite{muller2022instant} greatly accelerates the training and rendering speed of NeRF using multiresolution hash encoding, enabling real-time rendering.
+Scenes can also be decomposed with object-level reconstruction, as shown in works like vMAP \cite{kong2023vmap}.
+Related to our method, some works \cite{wang2022clip, mirzaei2022laterf,semantic-abstraction,conceptfusion,clip-fields} also combine 3D representations with LLMs, but do not focus on zero-shot 3D robotic rearrangement.